lynx-x-ray-observatory/soxs/doc/source/command_line/instrument.rst

       --clobber             Whether or not to clobber an existing file with the same name.
       --dither_shape DITHER_SHAPE
-                            The shape of the dither pattern: "square", "circle", or "None".
-Default: "square"
+                            The shape of the dither pattern: square, circle, or None.
+Default: square
       --dither_size DITHER_SIZE
                             The size of the dither pattern in arcseconds.
 For a circle, thesize is the radius; for a square, the size is the width.
 Default: 16.0
       --roll_angle ROLL_ANGLE
                             The roll angle in degrees.
-Default: 0.0 --bkgnd_scale BKGND_SCALE
+Default: 0.0 --astro_bkgnd ASTRO_BKGND
+                            The astrophysical background to use.
+Default: hm_cxb --instr_bkgnd_scale INSTR_BKGND_SCALE
-                            The scale of the background.
+                            The scale of the instrumental background.
+Default: 1.0

 Examples
 ++++++++